vipulnaik/diet-exercise-health/notes/2018-12-head-neck-jaw-tooth-pain.md

 I applied gum astringent (Himalaya HiOra) two more times.

+I went to sleep around 8:30.

 After reading some advice on sleeping with toothaches, I slept with more head elevation.
 While this reduced the tooth pains, it seems to have made me more uncomfortable in other ways.
 I eventually went back to sleeping the normal way.

+I woke up a couple times briefly at night, then properly woke up between 6:30 and 7.

 ## Saturday, December 29 (2018-12-29)

 I gargled with salt water and continued to exercise some dietary caution.

+For lunch, I had lentil-rice (bisi bele bhat) along with salt lassi.
+I asked for fewer spices, and also mixed some of the lassi into the other food to make it less strenuous on the teeth.
+Otherwise, however, it was a normal meal.